inkVerb/VIP/501-shell/Lesson-09.md

   - `$form_id`
 - *Every `<form>` element now uses a unique ID with the Piece ID as part of the name*
 - *Peruse this in our `pieceInput()` function (in.metaeditfunctions.php)*
-- *See it at work also in edit.php and in.series.php*
 - *...We will need this since we are going to AJAX forms for different pieces on the same page...*
 2. Every Piece `<form>` is side-by-side
 - We learned about this with `postformarrays.php`